 Students considering a leave of absence must discuss their plans with their academic advisor, prior to making a formal request.
 Students are also strongly encouraged to discuss this with the student loan or financial aid office as it may affect loan deferment.
 In addition to avoiding the need to reapply, leave of absence allows for priority registration.
 Students may request a leave of absence from the Doctor of Nursing Practice program in certain circumstances, for example the birth of a child, illness of a family member, etc. Students must (1) submit the request for leave in writing, (2) have it approved by their faculty academic advisor and then (3) approved by the program coordinator for the DNP program.
 Request for leave must be made prior to the beginning of the semester leave is requested.
 No more than two consecutive and four total semesters in leave of absence status may be requested.
-Students who do not enroll in courses for more than one semester must submit a new application to the Graduate School and be readmitted to the program by the DNP Coordinator.
-The student may be required to submit an updated

-Graduate School Program of Study if curriculum changes occur resulting in the omission of courses from the WKU Graduate Catalog.
+Students who do not enroll in courses for more than one semester must submit a new application to the Graduate School Program of Study if curriculum changes occur resulting in the omission of courses from the WKU Graduate Catalog.